Reading JSON

 1. View JSON Data from a URL

-If you open this URL in a browser, you’ll see you receive an XML response, as this API provides XML by default.
+If you open this URL in a browser, you’ll see that you receive an XML response, as this API provides XML by default.
 If you wanted to receive JSON, you have to request it in an HTTP header.

 XMLBrowser.png